Anna Cockrell

 Anna Cockrell (born August 28, 1997) is an American track and field athlete competing in sprinting and hurdling.
-She is a two-time medalist at the 2019 Pan American Games in Lima, Peru and she represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
+She is a two-time medalist at the 2019 Pan American Games in Lima, Peru and won the silver medal at the 2024 Summer Olympics in 400 m hurdles event.

 Early life

-Cockrell was born on August 28, 1997 in San Ramon, California to Serena and Keith Cockrell as the youngest of three children.
-She comes from a family of athletes: her father played football at Columbia University, her older brother, Ross, is a cornerback for the Tampa Bay Buccaneers, and her older sister, Ciera, played volleyball at Davidson College.
+Cockrell was born on August 28, 1997, in San Ramon, California to Serena and Kieth Cockrell as the youngest of three children.
+The family later moved to Charlotte from Detroit, where all three Cockrell children attended Charlotte Latin School.
+She comes from a family of athletes: her father played football at Columbia University, her older brother, Ross, is a cornerback who won a Super Bowl with the Tampa Bay Buccaneers, and her older sister, Ciera, played volleyball at Davidson College.

 High school

-Cockrell attended Providence Day School in Charlotte, North Carolina, graduating in 2016.
-She competed within the school’s high school track and field program led by coach Carol Lawrence.
+Cockrell attended Charlotte Latin School in elementary school, and later transferred to Providence Day School in Charlotte, North Carolina, graduating in 2016.
+She competed within the school's high school track and field program led by coach Carol Lawrence.
 In 2016, she won the gold medal in the women's 400 metres hurdles event, with a personal best of 55.20s, at the 2016 IAAF World U20 Championships held in Bydgoszcz, Poland.
-She also won the gold medal in the women's 4×400 metres relay event.
+She also won the gold medal in the women's 4 × 400 metres relay event.